 7. What is plasmogamy?

 Plasmogamy is one of the stages in the sexual reproduction of fungi.
-In this stage, the two-parent cells fuse together without the fusion of nuclei, effectively bringing two haploid nuclei in the same cell.
+In this stage, the two-parent cells fuse together without the fusion of nuclei, effectively bringing two haploid nuclei into the same cell.

 8. What is meant by karyogamy?